JetBrains/teamcity-documentation/topics/teamcity-experimental-ui.md

 <tip>

 The __Actions__ menu offers a handy new option – __Compare with__.
 Choose this action to compare the parameters and results of the current build with any other selected build side-by-side.
+This option is also available from the build's context menu in the build list.

 </tip>